Tauffer-Consulting/domino-docs/docs/run_domino/run_locally_kind.md

 This session will guide you through the steps necessary to run the Domino platform locally:

 1. Install the necessary dependencies.
-2. Create a Github repository to store your Workflows and create github access tokens.
+2. Create a Github repository to store your Workflows and create Github access tokens.
 3. Use `domino platform prepare` to prepare the configuration of the platform.
-4. Configure Workflows Repository GitSync.
+4. Configure the Workflows Repository for GitSync.
 5. Run the platform locally using `domino platform create`.